Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Introduction

 Finally, we extend the findings of the 1980s literature on the issue of ``comparable worth''\footnote{Comparable worth, or ``the women's issue of 1980'', was a wage-setting policy on a firm-by-firm basis proposed to reduce the gender gap in earnings.
 Accordingly, jobs within a firm with comparable worth should receive equal compensation \citep{ehrenberg1987}.
-This was based on job evaluation scores to compare jobs in different occupations \citep{madden1987}, causing some disagreements \citep[e.g.][]{usa1984,gleason1985,ferber1986,aaron1987,gerhart1991}.} \citep{treiman1981,maahs1985, bielby1986,aaron1987} by considering a more recent time period.
+This was based on job evaluation scores to compare jobs in different occupations \citep{madden1987}.
+However, this implementation was not without disagreements \citep[e.g.][]{usa1984,gleason1985,ferber1986,aaron1987,gerhart1991}.} \citep{treiman1981,maahs1985, bielby1986,aaron1987}.
 This literature found that the disproportion of women in female-dominated occupations is associated with lower pay in that occupation, on average, for all employees -- men and women \citep{treiman1981, killingsworth1987}.
 However, the negative effect on the wage of being in such jobs is more significant for men than women \citep{roos1981}, even after controlling for relevant worker and job characteristics, including industry effects \citep{johnson1984}.
-Consistent with these studies, we find that it does for the differences in the industrial sectors in which women and men are located.
+We find that these negative results -- i.e., worst job characteristics and wages for both men and women in female-dominated environments -- are confirmed even when looking at industrial sectors.
 However, we found a more pronounced wage differential among women than men in female-dominated sectors at the top of the wage distribution.
-Further, using sectors allows us to obtain a more accurate estimation of the segregation indices to measure the degree of unbalance of a sector towards women or men.

 The rest of the paper is structured as follows.
+Section~\ref{sec:conceptual} discusses the measures of gender sectoral dominance and segregation.
 Section~\ref{sec:data} describes the data and reports some descriptive analysis.
-Section~\ref{sec:conceptual} discusses the measures of gender sectoral dominance and segregation.
 Section~\ref{sec:methods} presents the empirical strategy.
 Section~\ref{sec:results} reports the estimated results.
 Section~\ref{sec:conclusion} concludes.